PeterForez/CarND-Extended-Kalman-Filter-Project/kalman summary/Extended Kalman Filter.md

 ## Variable Definitions
 To reinforce was what discussed in the video, here is an explanation of what each variable represents:

 * $z$ is the measurement vector.
-For a lidar sensor, the $z$ vector contains the position-x and position-ymeasurements.
+For a lidar sensor, the $z$ vector contains the position-x and position-y measurements.
 * $H$ is the matrix that projects your belief about the object's current state into the measurement space of the sensor.
 For lidar, this is a fancy way of saying that we discard velocity information from the state variable since the lidar sensor only measures position: The state vector $x$ contains information about $[p_x, p_y, v_x, v_y]$ whereas the $z$ vector will only contain $[px, py]$.
 Multiplying $Hx$ allows us to compare $x$, our belief, with $z$, the sensor measurement.
 * What does the prime notation in the $x$ vector represent?
 The prime notation like $p_x'$ means you have already done the prediction step but have not done the measurement step yet.
 In other words, the object was at $p_x$.
 After time $\Delta{t}$, you calculate where you believe the object will be based on the motion model and get $p_x'$.